aeternity/protocol/channels/ON-CHAIN.md

 If a malicious party sent a `channel_close_solo` or `channel_force_progress_tx` with an outdated state, the honest party has the opportunity to issue a `channel_slash` transaction.
-This transaction MUST include a state with a higher `round` number than the one being disputed, signed by all peers for a successful challenge.
+This transaction MUST include a state with a higher `round` number than the one being disputed, authenticated by all peers for a successful challenge.

 Serialization defined [here](../serializations.md#channel-slash-transaction)

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: channel participant or delegate that posts the slashing transaction
-- `payload`: transaction proving that the proof of inclusion is part of the channel
+- `payload`: an off-chain transaction proving that the proof of inclusion is part of the channel
 - `poi`: proof of inclusion
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee